 Remember that the size of the pot or another container you choose will affect the growth and size of your plant later on.
 Avoid using tiny pots for planting herbs and edible plants.
 The tight space will constrict the growth of the roots and thus will hinder the development of your plant.

 As a rule of the thumb, choose a container which is at least 6 inches wide and 6 inches deep.
 In case you want to use your windowsill, you can choose a deeper but narrower container which fits the space you have allotted for your plants.
+Note about plain terracotta pots are porus and plant will need more watering, but a painted pot would be a better choice.
 You can even plant several different plants in a larger or longer container to add to the variety and save space.

 Always make sure that the container of your choice has at least one drainage hole on the bottom.
-This will allow for the water to flow freely through the soil instead of getting stuck inside the pot, drenching the soil and possibly damaging and even killing the roots.
+This will allow for the water to flow freely through the soil instead of getting stuck inside the pot, drenching the soil and possibly damaging and even killing the roots, in other words, drowning the roots.

 In case you don’t have a good spot in your house you can consider grow tents for your plants.